hellory4n/starry3d/README.md

     - macOS support is possible but I don't have a Mac
     - WebGL support is also possible but I don't really care about that, so I didn't implement that
     - Only tested on Clang and GCC, I don't know if MSVC works
+    - I don't want to torture myself with Android just yet
 - You do have to install the usual GLFW/OpenGL dependencies on Linux (see the usage section)
 - I haven't implemented those fancy optimizations yet